Susan Marable still missing 27 years after seen getting into maroon pick-up truck at Yakima, Washington bar

 Robyn says the kidnapping and rape created a sense of urgency in her sister to make better life choices.
 In February of 1991, during a visit home with family, Susan told the family she “wanted to get better.”
 Robyn recalls Susan was acting uneasy during that visit before she returned to Yakima.

 On April 23, 1991, Susan went to the Sports Center Tavern in Yakima with friends.
 Sgt.
-Bardwell says the Sports Center Tavern bartender would later tell police she saw Susan get into a maroon truck that night.
-The bartender told police he recognized the truck as belonging to Bill Robinson, the brother of Susan’s rapist John Robinson.
+Bardwell says a bartender would later tell police she saw Susan get into a maroon truck that night.
+The bartender told police she recognized the truck as belonging to Bill Robinson, the brother of Susan’s rapist John Robinson.

 Concerned that they hadn’t seen her for a few days, Susan’s friends called her mother, Dolores Shortt.
 Police records show Dolores reported her daughter missing on April 26, 1991.